 - Touring Member ($195 for California Explorer level pass)

 - Park Protector Membership (Also $195, but allows you to pay $16.50 monthly!)

 #3 Don’t want to buy through Foundation, would rather buy pass directly from CA State Parks

 Remember!
 Many of us who live in Southern California go to the same state beaches multiple times.
 During summer, state beaches are staffed with lifeguards and have access to restrooms, showers, and picnic areas.

 With 130,000 members, the California State Parks Foundation (CSPF) is the only statewide independent nonprofit membership organization dedicated to protecting, enhancing and advocating for California’s magnificent state parks.
 Since 1969, CSPF has raised more than $209 million to benefit state parks.
 CSPF is committed to improving quality of life for all Californians by expanding access to the natural beauty, rich culture and history, and recreational and educational opportunities offered by California’s 278 state parks—the largest state park system in the United States.

 Give the Gift of California State Parks

 - You can purchase gift certificates through the CA State Parks store in a range of dollar amounts ($25-$250) which can be used for passes or any other gift item in their store.

 - You can purchase a gift membership for a friend or family member.

-Disclosure: I am a member of the California State Parks Foundation, but I am not affiliated with them in any other way.
+Disclosure: I am a member of the California State Parks Foundation and SPAN: State Parks Action Network, but I am not affiliated with them in any other way.
 All my views are my own and you should check the linked websites for official information.